OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

     exit
   }

-If there are multiple disks in the server, Grub_ will name them as *hd0, hd1, hd2*, etc.
+If there are multiple disks in the client computer, Grub_ will name them as *hd0, hd1, hd2*, etc.
 It seems that the numbering of such disks may vary, and if the OS installation is suddenly in disk *hd1* in stead of *hd0*, it is useful to define a fallback_ boot menu item as in this example::